Week Old Pups

 Early Training

-The training of the puppies begins as early as four weeks, but is slow and undemanding.
-Throughout their time with us, the puppies will get a good introduction on basic things like come, no, sit, lay down, kennel, retrieve, out, and heel.
-Because the pups are often in the house, their housebreaking will be started.
-Whoa may be introduced in the simplest Seven Weeks Oldmanner of tossing a treat and holding them back until they settle and stand.
-They will be let to point a wing at five weeks old and later introduced to quail or a restrained pigeon.
-We'll also introduce them to a dog pool and possibly small bodies of water.
-During their last couple weeks (7-9) with us, we'll get them to some fields to let them explore as small groups and/or with an adult dog.
+The training of the puppies begins as early as four weeks, but is slow, fun, and undemanding.
+Throughout their time with us, the puppies will receive a good introduction on basic things like recall, sit, lay down, stand, kennel, retrieve, out, and leash walking through marker training.
+Because the pups are often in the house, their housebreaking is started through crate training.
+Whoa will also be introduced with marker training.
+They get to point a wing at five weeks old to wake up that instinct and are later introduced to quail or pigeon for some real bird fun.
+We also get them playing in a dog pool and may take them to small bodies of water.
+During their last couple weeks (7-9) with us, we begin taking them to some fields to let them explore as small groups and/or with an adult dog.
 RLS believes starting fun work in the field environments helps to develop an excellent bird dog.

 As long as the puppies are at RLS, their training will progress.